- The University of Essex is ranked 40th in the Times University Guide 2021 and 85th in the Guardian University Guide 2021.

-International students can expect to pay £16,850 to £19,670 for undergraduate and £15,440-£21,000 for the postgraduate program.
+International students can expect to pay £15,023-£21,000.
 Fee structure may vary depending on the courses and degree program selected by the student.

 The University of Essex offers a various number of undergraduate scholarships and awards for international students.
 Some of the most prominent scholarships the University of Essex offers include:

 - Academic Excellence International Masters Scholarship

 Are you excited to get enrolled at the University of Essex in the UK for your next degree programme?
 Please reach out to our experts who will help you with the entire application process and provide you with professional guidance and support.

 International students – 17%

 Courses Offered by University of Essex

 - School of Philosophy and Art History

 - School of Law